 There is a common visual language

 Because of the rules and techniques that have been created during the history of photography a common visual language has evolved over time.
 This is particularly true in the world of the moving image where techniques are used frequently to help convey a story in a way that has been accepted and learnt by the audience as a legitimate method of communicating a particular meaning.

-An example could be a a shot in which the subject is filmed directly from below and the camera tilts up at the action or character, to make the subject appear larger than life, more formidable, taller and more menacing.
-Conversely a shot in which the subject or scene is filmed from above and the camera points down on the action, often to make the subject(s) small, weak and vulnerable.
-The same two techniques can of course be used in still image making and some photographers will often use ideas that they may have first seen in the movies.
+An example could be a shot in which the subject is filmed directly from below and the camera tilts up at the action or character, to make the subject appear larger than life, more formidable, taller and more menacing.
+Conversely, a shot in which the subject or scene is filmed from above and the camera points down on the action, often to make the subject(s) small, weak and vulnerable.
+The same two techniques can, of course, be used in still image-making and some photographers will often use ideas that they may have first seen in the movies.

 You will develop your own style

 The list is endless and can be as wide or narrow in focus as you wish.
 However, The more concentrated the genre the quicker your own particular style will become apparent to you and others.eds if not thousands of images before your own particular style begins to emerge.
 It helps if you concentrate on a particular genre of photography e.g you may like photographing people or perhaps you like taking landscapes or architectural photography.
 The genre could be even narrower still, maybe you want to concentrate on a candid style of people photography or limit your landscape work to seascapes.